tomasp-xyz/Networking/_posts/2023-10-07-basic-mpls-config.md

 categories: mpls, routing
 ---

-_Note - images seem broken due to this repo going from private to public, I'll try to fix it at some point in time_

 I've wanted to configure IP/MPLS based network for a while now, but never got around to it, because MPLS was simply too tough of a topic to handle.
 However, it is one of the basic requirements for ENARSI so basic knowledge of it is going to be mandatory to pass the certification so I might as well get to work :)

 Note - this is a learning experience from https://www.rogerperkin.co.uk/ccie/mpls/cisco-mpls-tutorial/ - I must leave credit and a thanks for the fine work of Mr. Roger.